roozbehshams/MatlabOpenIGTLink/README.md

 MatlabOpenIGTLink
 =================
 This project provides modular and easy to use implementaion for OpenIGTLink  protocol using MATLAB.
-Current verstion can send STRING, TRAnSFORM and NDArray(1D Float Array) messages and can receive STRING and TRANSFORM messages.
+Current verstion can send STRING, TRANSFORM and NDArray(1D Float Array) messages and can receive STRING and TRANSFORM messages.

 It is based on MATLAB bridge implemented by Andras Lasso.